String Quartet No. 13 (Shostakovich)

-Dmitri Shostakovich's String Quartet No. 13 in B-flat minor, Op.
+Dmitri Shostakovich's String Quartet No. 13 in B♭ minor, Op.
 138, was first conceived in 1969, and completed in 1970 as Shostakovich was undergoing treatment at the Russian Ilizarov Scientific Center for Restorative Traumatology and Orthopaedics in Kurgan.

-The work consists of one movement:
+The work consists of one movement, marked Adagio — Doppio movimento — Tempo primo.
 Playing time is approximately 19 minutes.

-The piece was dedicated to Vadim Borisovsky, violist of the Beethoven Quartet, and the viola is accordingly given a prominent role in the piece.
+The piece is dedicated to Vadim Borisovsky, violist of the Beethoven Quartet, and the viola is accordingly given a prominent role in the piece.
 The quartet opens with a twelve-tone theme played on the viola, and concludes with a high B♭ held first by the viola, then with the violins in unison until reaching a sforzando.
 The work also requires the players to tap on the bodies of their instruments with their bows at several points.